YinmiAlas/YinmiAlas.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Yinmi Alas
-subtitle: Why you'd want to go on a date with me
+subtitle: Calofirnia Data Scientist
 ---
+Lambda School Data Science Program 2020 (current)

-My name is Inigo Montoya.
+My name is Yinmi Alas.
 I have the following qualities:

-- I rock a great mustache
+- I love all about software computer
-- I'm extremely loyal to my family
+- I love my family

-What else do you need?
+- I'm very patient
+- i love everithing about the future

-### my history
+### Interest

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- Learning about new technologies and how they make life easier for people
+- Working on data and analysis with Python
+- Creating data statistics and visualizations
+- Watching sports, especially the San Francisco 49ers.
+- Pizza!, Burritos, Chinise Food, BBQ Ribs!!